 Material change

-Select the part of the image that needs a change, write a short instruction, and compare finish directions from the same view.
+Select the part of the image that needs a change, choose a texture from the library or upload your own, and apply it without rebuilding the scene.

 Edit only the specific area of the image with Rendervi inpainting tool.